evanfwelch/production-feature-engineering/PITCHME.md

 @fa[database](http://api.reimaginebanking.com/)
 </p>

+Note: When all of you join companies/interview, zoom out and get big picture data view

 ---
 <!-- .slide: style="text-align: left;"> -->
-Note: In Seattle we work on digital products to improve customer financial health, here are some potential questions

 ## Possible Analytical Questions
 - Do the customers fall into different spending cohorts? |
 - Is spending predictive of other behaviors? |
 - Do abrupt changes in spending indicate a life event? |

+Note: In Seattle we work on digital products to improve customer financial health, here are some potential questions
 ---
 <!-- .slide: style="text-align: left;"> -->
 ## To answer any of these

-Note: Whether it's a dashboard, a simple KPI, or an ML model, you're analytical plan will share some basic steps We'll need to:
+We'll need to:
 - pull some data |
 - transform data into features  |